bicknell/DCC-Mobile-Decoder/hardware/reference/Manual-1/README.md

 is so that the chip is already fully booted by the time any DCC signal arrives.
 This insures no messages are missed.

+## Extending

+There are no MOSFETs to drive loads.
+A BS270 MOSFET is a good choice to drive higher loads from the function outputs.
+They support up to 400ma, but warning, you might exceed the current the USB-to-TTL adapter can provide.
+Check the manual!

+There is no motor controller to drive a motor.
+There are a variety of boards avaialble online to be used in a bread board or stand alone that could be used.
+MOSFETs, resistors and a capacitor could be arranged similar to the Breadboard-1 circuit to drive a motor as well.

+This could be powered from the rails using a diode bridge and linear regulator that outputs 5v.
+Make sure NOT to connect the USB-to-TTL 5v in that case, just RX, TX and GND.
+Better yet, use an opto-isolator.

+## Debugging

+What works for us is having MPLab running to edit code and program the chip.
+In a separate window a serial connection is kept open to receive debugging information back from the printf statements.
+Using printf does slow the code, it may miss messages, but that's generally not a significant problem.